LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/audio-messaging-user-guide.md

 * iOS - set **enableAudioSharing** to true
 * Android - set **enable_voice_sharing** to true
 * Additional parameters are configurable on the SDK side.
-For more information, please refer to the Developer Community ([iOS](https://developers.liveperson.com/consumer-experience-ios-sdk-advanced-audio-ios.html), [Android](https://developers.liveperson.com/consumer-experience-android-sdk-advanced-audio.html))
+For more information, please refer to the Developer Center ([iOS](https://developers.liveperson.com/consumer-experience-ios-sdk-advanced-audio-ios.html), [Android](https://developers.liveperson.com/consumer-experience-android-sdk-advanced-audio.html))

 ### Notes